earnestt1234/FED3_Viz/Manual.md

 FEDs do not have to be grouped uniquely; one FED can be part of multiple groups.

 There is currently no ability to edit the members of a Group once it has been created.
 Rather, this can be achieved by creating a new Group with the desired members.

+### Editing Groups

+The **Edit Group Button** can be used to edit the Groups for selected files (note that this is slightly different than selecting a Group and editing its members).
+Pressing Edit Group will bring up an editing window which lists all the loaded Groups.
+Then, the **Add Button** or the **Remove Button** can be used to respectively add or remove the selected FEDs in the File View from the selected Groups in the editing window.

 ### Deleting Groups: